yolombana/yolombana/README.md

 # Hi there, I'm Yoel Lombana 👋
-## I'm a Telecommunications Engineer with Master Degree in Software Engineering and Computer Systems from Colombia living in Bogotá.
+## I'm a Telecommunications Engineer with Master Degree in Software Engineering and Computer Systems.
+From Colombia living in Bogotá.

 - 🔭 I’m currently working on ...
 - 💬 Ask me about ...